Ameila Carr, Ph.D.

 Supply chain management is Dr. Carr’s area of expertise.
-She says that specific areas of interest include the following: strategic sourcing; buyer supplier relationships; the role of information technology in supply chain relationships, supply chain strategy, and supply chain integration.
+She says that specific areas of interest include the following: strategic sourcing; buyer supplier relationships; the role of information technology in supply chain relationships, supply chain integration and closed-loop supply chains.

-Her current research includes working on a study of supply chain disaster relief efforts.
-The purpose of the study is to understand how public sector and private sector organizations collaborate to bring solutions to disaster affected areas.
-Another study involves evaluation of the supply chains for non-human subjects.
-The purpose is to understand critical success factors for service and manufacturing supply chain operations as the organizations interact to provide goods and service their respective customers.
+Her current research includes working on a study of closed-loop supply chains.
+The purpose of the study is to understand the challenged and opportunities for glass recycling.
+Another study seeks to understand critical success factors for service and manufacturing supply chain operations as the organizations interact to provide goods and service their respective customers.

 The key experience Dr. Carr brings to the classroom is over 25 years of academic teaching, research and administrative experience.
 She worked in private industry where she gained experience in the areas of quality management, project management, scheduling, operations and production planning.
 Dr. Carr continues to work with a variety of companies through her research and in her role as a Professor of Supply Chain Management.

 Ph.D., Arizona State University, Purchasing and Logistics Management, August 1996